School Resource Officers

 Interesting fact or favorite thing you like to do outside work: For a brief moment in the mid-2000s, I was officially ranked as the fastest pizza box folder in the world.
 When not at work, I enjoy spending time with my family.

-Officer Eric Cochrun – Coffman High School
+Officer Eric Cochrun – Dublin Coffman High School

 Year Hired by Dublin Police: 2003